-In response on 18 March 2020, the Prime Minister and the Premier of Victoria announced the Governor-General had declared a human biosecurity emergency, resulting in the forced closure of any non-essential business, enforced social distancing measures, travel restrictions and required millions to work from home.
+In response on 18 March 2020, the Prime Minister and Premier of Victoria announced the Governor-General had declared a human biosecurity emergency, resulting in forced closure of any non-essential business, enforced social distancing measures, travel restrictions and required millions to work from home.

-The response to the pandemic has had very significant impacts on economies across the globe, including Yarra.
-And while the societal and economic impact has been lessened by an aggressive approach from governments, recovery to the Yarra and broarder economy post-pandemic will require significant ongoing investment from all tiers of government, collaborations and partnerships with the private sector and a clear roadmap with supporting strategies, of which many are outlined within this strategy.
+The response to the pandemic has had significant impacts on economies across the globe.
+[1] The International Monetary Fund (IMF) is forecasting the world economy to contract by 3 per cent this year.
+In contrast, during the GFC in 2009, the global economy shrank by just 0.1 per cent.
+While the societal and economic impact has yet to be fully realised, it is clear that recovery of the Yarra and broader economy postpandemic, will require significant ongoing investment from all tiers of government, collaborations and partnerships with the private sector and a clear roadmap with supporting actions, of which many are outlined within this strategy.

-Council acknowledges and understands that the research and analysis contained within the Economic Development Strategy and accompanying Background Report was prepared prior to the COVID-19 pandemic, and therefore some figures and projections are in contrast to more recent data, in particular employment figures, household expenditure and visitation numbers.
+Council acknowledges and understands that the research and analysis contained within the Economic Development Strategy and accompanying Background Report were prepared prior to the COVID-19 pandemic.
+Therefore, some of the data and projections are in contrast to more recent data, in particular employment figures, household expenditure and visitation numbers.

-Throughout the Strategy there are notes alerting the reader that the data provided is pre-COVID-19 to provide context, however the strategic framework, strategies and associated action plans remain extremely relevant in guiding Yarra's economic recovery post the COVID-19 pandemic, and the inclusion of a dedicated strategy directly responding to COVID-19, aims to address issues facing the Yarra business community.
+Throughout the Strategy, there are notes alerting the reader that the data is pre-COVID-19 to provide context.
+However, the strategic framework, strategies and associated action plans remain extremely relevant in guiding Yarra's economic recovery post the COVID-19 pandemic.
+Inclusion of a dedicated strategy directly responding to COVID-19, aims to address issues facing the Yarra business community.

-Federal and State support
+Federal and state support

-The enforced closure of many of Australia's businesses has had a devastating effect on the economy, as many industries came to a grinding halt overnight, and millions were left without work.
-In response, the Federal Government announced a number of fiscal measures for a six month period through to September 2020 totalling \$320 billion, representing over 16.4 per cent of annual GDP.
+The enforced closure of many of Australia's businesses has had a devastating effect on the economy, as many industries came to a halt overnight, and millions were left without work.
+In response, the Australian Government announced a number of fiscal measures for a six-month period through to September 2020 totalling \$320 billion, representing over 16.4 per cent of annual GDP.

-The types of support offered to businesses from the Federal government included cash flow support of up to \$100,000 to keep business operations afloat, tax breaks against asset investments, access to low interest rate loans, and increased income support for employers - in particular the \$130 billion JobKeeper program, aimed at ensuring people remain employed for the duration of the pandemic, in addition to the \$14 billion injection of funding into the JobSeeker program to assist the 1.6 million actively searching out work between March and September 2020.
+Financial supports offered to business from the federal government at over \$164 billon to date, include cash flow of up to \$100,000 to keep business operations afloat, tax breaks against asset investments, access to low interest rate loans, and increased income support for employers.
+The \$76.6 billion JobKeeper program aimed at ensuring people remain employed for the duration of the pandemic.
+This is in conjunction with a \$14 billion injection of funding into the JobSeeker program to assist 1.6 million people actively searching out work from March 2020 to March 2021.

-The Victorian State government also established an economic survival package totalling over \$2 billion dollars to businesses.
-A few of the support measures implemented included a payroll tax refund, waiving of liquor licenses, a \$500 million business support fund, along with banning evictions for the non-payment of rent in commercial properties for six months.
+The Victorian state government initially established an economic survival package totalling over \$2 billion dollars for businesses.
+A few of the support measures implemented included a payroll tax refund, waiving of liquor licenses, a \$500 million business support fund, land tax relief, along with banning evictions for the nonpayment of rent in commercial properties.
+(This has since been extended to the end of 2020 for both residential and business leases).